Editor's Note: This blog was previously published, we're re-sharing it today as classrooms begin to celebrate the Halloween.

-Halloween is only 18 days away!
+Halloween is getting closer and closer!
 Children love this spooky holiday for its Jack-O’-Lantern carving and candy-filled surprises.
 However, arguably the most exciting aspect of Halloween is dressing up in costumes.
 Are your students already buzzing about which costume they’ll be wearing on Halloween?

 Holidays provide ample opportunity to tie seasonal events into literacy lessons.
 For emergent readers, however, incorporating seasonal books can pose a challenge—“Jack-O’-Lantern,” “werewolf,” and even “Halloween” will stump early readers.
 Pretending from the My World Series solves this problem by discussing the fun of dressing up in language that all your students can access!